FIFA sued over treatment of Qatar World Cup workers

 It is likely to be more than a year before there is a judgment in the case, she said.

+From December, workers will be able to appeal to the government if their employer does not give permission to leave the country.

-Critics say workers will still find it hard to change jobs or travel.
+Critics say the reform is not a major one and workers will still find it hard to change jobs or travel.

-Gas-rich Qatar is pursuing a $200 billion (161 billion pounds) infrastructure upgrade and has recruited hundreds of thousands of workers from countries such as India, Nepal and Bangladesh.
+Gas-rich Qatar is pursuing a $200 billion infrastructure upgrade ahead of the 2022 World Cup and has recruited hundreds of thousands of workers from countries such as India, Nepal and Bangladesh.